Last updated: June 28th 2021

 - Visibility & Sharing Settings: ORCID allows Record Holders to determine who can see their Record Data through three distinct options:

 - Everyone Data: Data from an ORCID Record that the Record Holder has given a visibility setting of “visible by everyone”.
-This data can be seen by anyone.
+This data can be seen by anyone and is included in the ORCID public data file.
 (See section 3.1.1 (Settings for Visibility & Sharing – EVERYONE))

 - Trusted Data: Data from an ORCID Record that the Record Holder has given a visibility setting of “visible by those I trust”.
 This data can be seen by the Record Holder, and the Trusted Individuals and Trusted Organizations that the Record Holder designates (See section 3.1.2 (Settings for Visibility & Sharing – TRUSTED))

 - Only Me Data: Data from an ORCID Record that the Record Holder has given a visibility setting of “visible by only me”.
-This data can be seen by the Record Holder, and the Trusted Organizations that the Record Holder designates (See section 3.1.3 (Settings for Visibility & Sharing – ONLY ME))
+This data can be seen by the Record Holder and any Trusted Individual(s) the Record Holder designates.
+If the data was deposited by a Trusted Organization, it can also be seen by that organization.
+(See section 3.1.3 (Settings for Visibility & Sharing – ONLY ME))

 3.0 Choices You Have About Sharing Information in your ORCID Record

 We are committed to providing you with meaningful choices about your privacy and the ability to control how your information is used.
 A core ORCID principle is that you control the settings for visibility & sharing of your own ORCID Record data.
 To that end, ORCID allows you the right to control how your information is published on and shared via the ORCID Registry through various opt-in features.

 3.1 Privacy – Settings for Visibility & Sharing